-All children in Year 1 will take the phonics screening check during the week beginning June 12th, 2017
+All children in Year 1 will take the phonics screening check usually during the second week in June each

 What is the Year 1 phonics screening check?

 The phonics screening check will be taken individually by all children in Year 1 in England.
 It is designed to give teachers and parents information on how your child is progressing in phonics.
 It will help to identify whether your child needs additional support at this stage so they do not fall behind in this vital early reading skill.